 Strong arms traveled up and down her sides while grinding against her.
 She felt them go down to her thigh, and then as they came back up, her dress was raised a little, showing off more skin.
 She responded in turn, arching her back, and then was spun around to meet a firm chest.

 Man.
 It was definitely a man.
 No question about that.

-She drew closer to him, hands resting on his chest while his encircled her waist.
+She drew closer to him, hands resting on his chest while his hand encircled her waist.

 He remained her dance partner the last four songs.
 However, she began to feel sick.
 Several times she had to fight the urge to empty her stomach on him.
-She refused to allow that happen.
+She refused to allow that to happen.
 She would die of embarrassment if she did.
-But the more they dance, the strong the urge became until she just couldn’t hold it anymore.
+But the more they danced, the stronger the urge became until she just couldn’t hold it anymore.